mattcone/markdown-guide/_tools/airsend.md

     available: y
   - id: syntax-highlighting
     available: p
-    notes: "It currently supports syntax highlighting for the chat but not for the wiki"
+    notes: "It currently supports syntax highlighting for the chat, but not for the wiki."
   - id: footnotes
     available: n
   - id: heading-ids